The best things to do in Bend for September

 As temps cool near the end of the month, it’s a good time to try trails you skipped during peak summer heat (lookin’ at you, Oregon Badlands Wilderness).

 While a Cascade Wilderness Permit remains required for many popular trails through mid-October, they’re easier to snag this time of year than when you tried back in July.
-If you’re dreaming of Green Lakes or Tam MacArthur, give it a shot scoring a permit in September.
+If you’re dreaming of Broken Top or Tam MacArthur, try scoring a permit in September.
+I’ve had great luck grabbing a last-minute permit for spots like uber-popular Green Lakes Trail this time of year.

 Starting September 15, your dog gets a bit more freedom when leash requirements drop on the Deschutes River Trail between Benham Falls and Meadow Camp.
 Ditto that for trails in the Three Sisters Wilderness between the South Sisters climber’s trail and Todd Lake.
 Just be sure to pick up after Fido, and keep him contained if he’s prone to chasing wildlife or other hikers.